I was a vegetarian for the majority of my life.

 Sorry, that joke was just way too easy!

 When I came back from Portugal I started eating tuna.
-Holy moly!
 It’s probably my newest favourite food.
-I like it mixed with chopped celery and shredded carrot, sometimes with a tiny bit of mayo mixed in.
-I imagine this would be a delicious lunch for a day at the beach.
+I like it mixed with chopped celery and shredded carrot, sometimes with mayo mixed in.
+I imagine this would be a delicious lunch for a warm, sunny day at the beach.

 With the emotional support of my friend Amanda, I went to Byron and devoured their legendary Byron burger, complete with bacon and their special sauce.
 (Ok, let’s be real – she cheered me on till I finished eating the whole burger over an hour later.
 That’s called dedication.)
 It was like my own personal Man v.
-Food challenge, AND I SUCCEEDED!
+Food challenge, and I my pride didn’t want me to give up.

 Then I realised just what I did to my body.

-After eating the burger I was so bloated and feeling so ill – my poor tummy has no idea what to do with beef – that I actually passed out in recovery position on the couch as soon as I came home.
-Then all day Tuesday my tummy was doing back flips, which made my yoga class a miserable experience.
+After eating the burger I was so bloated and feeling so ill – my poor tummy has no idea what to do with beef!
+When had I last eaten this much meat?! – that I actually passed out in recovery position on the couch as soon as I came home.
+The whole of the next day my tummy back flipped constantly, which made my yoga class a miserable experience.

 Reactions